agarun/foton/README.md

 </p>

 ### Photo Feed
 The user home page is an infinitely scrolling photo feed of their own & their followees' recent posts.
+Several React virtualized higher-order components are used to handle rendering each photo on the feed.
+Scrolling past the threshold sends an AJAX request to the Rails API with the next index, which then returns the next page of photos in JSON.

 <p align="center">
 <img src="https://media.giphy.com/media/3ohc0QaTzNSePJw1W0/giphy.gif" />